-Mr. Taylor is a chartered accountant, a member and Fellow of the Institute of Chartered Accountants of Ontario and a member of the Canadian Institute of Chartered Accountants.
+Mr. Taylor is a chartered professional accountant, a Fellow of the Chartered Professional Accountants of Ontario and a member of the Chartered Professional Accountants of Canada.
 He also completed Harvard University's Advanced Management Program.
-Mr. Taylor served two consecutive four-year terms (June 1996 to May 2004) as Chief Executive and Managing Partner of Deloitte & Touche LLP and continued as Senior Counsel until his retirement in May 2008.
-He has held a number of international management and governance responsibilities throughout his professional career.
-Mr. Taylor also served as Advisory Partner to a number of public and private company clients of Deloitte & Touche LLP.
+Mr. Taylor served two consecutive four-year terms (June 1996 to May 2004) as Chief Executive and Managing Partner of Deloitte LLP and continued as Senior Counsel until his retirement in May 2008.
+He has held a number of international management and governance responsibilities throughout professional career.
+Mr. Taylor also served as Advisory Partner to a number of public and private company clients of Deloitte LLP.